0nix/ggj21/twine/scriptstuff.md

 "I-I-I'm leaving, Albert.
 We're through.
 I wish I had never given you my book to read, or my pamphlets for that m-matter.
 When you walk out that door, and go see your party w-whatever, I will have left.
 Yes... yes.
 I will have left."
 Leitzka stammered through that, but as she kept delineating her plans, she became resolute. <- Wealth of Nations copy is owned by Nadine Leitzka.

 You observe Hassel staring at her, and they exchange another brief silence.
 Hassel's facial expressions are not intelligible through the camera, but it is a safe bet he is processing Leitzka's words.
-"The moment I saw those leaflets from United Left I should have dropped you at the police station.
-But, I will keep my silence, and I should caution you to keep yours."
+"The moment I saw those leaf-leaf-leaflets from United Left I should have dropped you at the police station.
+But, I will keep my silence, and I warn you.
+Keep yours too."
 He finally says coldly. <- Hassel did not report Leitzka, however Leitzka is in the possession of directly subversive literature.

-"You know, I had it all planned out for us," Hassel says softly, just above the threshold for microphone pick up.
+"You know, I ha-ha-had it all planned out for us," Hassel says softly, just above the threshold for microphone pick up.
 "No," Leitzka responds "not far enough.
 Not nearly far enough.
 I thought we could leave, together.
 But you're afraid, too afraid.
 And, I don't blame you."

 You observe Leitzka taking a deep breath.